 Related Link: Online Financial Aid Office (Login credentials are provided with notification of admission.)

-If you have applied for financial aid by the appropriate deadline, your award notification will be included with your admission acceptance letter.
+If you have applied for financial aid by the appropriate deadline, your award notification will be available online at the time of your admission notification.

 The amount you have been awarded is split out by semester, and your award total is the combined amount of all financial aid offered to you for the year.